 As we covered earlier, Justworks has two main pricing tiers.
-The Justworks Basic plan costs $59 per month, per employee.
+The Justworks Basic plan ranges from $49 per month, per employee to $39 per month, per employee, depending on how many employees you have.
 This plan gets you, well, the basics—meaning payroll management, compliance support, and HR management tools.
 In terms of price versus features, it’s tough to tell whether this is going to provide you with the best bang for your buck.
 Most HRIS providers include these features in their less expensive, lower-tier plans (save for compliance, which is often included in higher-priced packages only).

 The second package, Justworks Plus, goes way beyond the scope of the Basic plan.
 By that, we don’t just mean that Plus throws in a few additional, handy features.
 With a Justworks Plus plan, you get the whole enchilada.
 This service tier gets you the standard slate of features: automated payroll, HR tools, compliance support, and 24/7 customer service.
 Perhaps more importantly, you’ll also get access to Justworks’ contractor payment portal, payroll tax filings, W-2 and 1099 filings, unemployment insurance filings, workers comp assistance, employment practices liability insurance, online employee onboarding tools, paid time off management, company directory management assistance, robust reporting, and access to accounting software integrations.

-This level of service doesn’t come cheap, though: Justworks Plus costs $89 per user, per month.
+This level of service doesn’t come cheap, though: Justworks Plus ranges between $99 per user, per month to $79 per user, per month depending on the size of your organization.
 Steep as this price may seem to some, the amount of support and automation that comes standard with this plan may be worth it for you if you’re strapped for time, growing rapidly, or just want a solution to take the burden of managing these disparate tasks off your shoulders.
 Paying a little extra for a high-quality product can end up saving you time and frustration in the long run, which translates into real dollars over time.